xcp-ng/xcp-ng-org/docs/guides/autostart-vm.md

 not start at boot until the parameter was cleared ([forum thread](https://xcp-ng.org/forum/topic/12388)).
 The delay does hold the start call open, which is measurable, but whether that is what kept the VM from starting has not been established.
-If a VM does not come up after a host reboot, checking `start-delay` costs nothing.
+If a VM does not come up after a host reboot, checking its `start-delay` value is a simple troubleshooting step.
 :::